cloudowski/aws-crossaccount-keys/README.md

 ```

-New aws keys are automatically exported in a current shell
+New aws keys are set as a default profile in ~/.aws/credential ~/.aws/config
+Previous default profile is renamed as [main], so you can still use it, by explicitly reference to [main]

 **Many thanks for Cloudowski who provided the first version!**
 **Enjoy!**